veer-p/veer-p.github.io/README.md

-# veer-p.github.io
+# veer's personal website
-veer's personal website
+my little corner of the internet